gkiri/anim_gemini/outputs/didactic_scripter/didactic_script_Non-Cooperation_Movement.md

     "scenes": [
         {
             "scene_number": 1,
-            "title": "Seeds of Discontent",
+            "title": "The Spark of Discontent",
-            "narration": "After World War I, Indians expected political reforms from Britain.
-Instead, the Rowlatt Act continued repressive measures.
-Then came the Jallianwala Bagh massacre in 1919 \u2013 British troops fired on unarmed civilians.
-This brutality ignited nationwide outrage.
-Mahatma Gandhi, advocating non-violent resistance, saw a nation ready for change.
-He proposed a radical idea: withdraw cooperation from British institutions to expose their moral bankruptcy and paralyze their rule."
+            "narration": "Post-World War I, India seethed with frustration.
+Despite sacrifices made by Indian soldiers for Britain, the Rowlatt Act allowed indefinite detention without trial.
+The horrific Jallianwala Bagh massacre in 1919, where British troops fired on unarmed civilians, became the final straw.
+This scene shows Indian leaders and citizens grappling with broken promises, setting the stage for a powerful response."
         },
         {
             "scene_number": 2,
-            "title": "The Call to Action",
+            "title": "Gandhi's Call to Action",
-            "narration": "In 1920, Gandhi formally launched the Non-Cooperation Movement.
-Millions answered his call.
-Students left government schools, lawyers quit British courts, and citizens resigned from official positions.
-People boycotted British goods \u2013 foreign cloth was burned in bonfires, replaced by homespun khadi.
-Elections were shunned, and titles bestowed by the British were surrendered.
-The movement transformed from elite circles to a mass uprising, uniting peasants, workers, and students across India."
+            "narration": "Enter Mahatma Gandhi, advocating non-violent resistance.
+In 1920, he launches the Non-Cooperation Movement with a clear strategy: withdraw support from British institutions.
+We see Gandhi passionately urging Indians to boycott British schools, courts, and goods.
+The spinning wheel emerges as a symbol of self-reliance, while thousands return medals and titles in a collective rejection of colonial authority."
         },
         {
             "scene_number": 3,
-            "title": "Building Parallel Systems",
+            "title": "Nationwide Mobilization",
-            "narration": "Withdrawal wasn't just protest \u2013 it was construction.
-Indians built alternative systems.
-National schools and colleges opened, teaching pride in Indian culture.
-Panchayats (local councils) resolved disputes instead of British courts.
-People's committees managed community affairs.
-Hand-spinning became a symbol of self-reliance, with charkhas humming in villages.
-This parallel governance weakened British authority and empowered communities, showing India could function independently."
+            "narration": "The movement ignites like wildfire across India.
+Students abandon classrooms, lawyers quit courts, and workers go on strike.
+Villagers boycott foreign cloth, lighting bonfires of imported textiles.
+Hindu-Muslim unity strengthens as people march together.
+This scene depicts mass rallies, homemade khadi production, and the emergence of local leadership \u2013 showing how ordinary citizens paralyzed the colonial machinery through peaceful non-participation."
         },
         {
             "scene_number": 4,
-            "title": "Chauri Chaura and Suspension",
+            "title": "The Chauri Chaura Turning Point",
-            "narration": "In February 1922, the movement faced a crisis.
-Protesters clashed with police in Chauri Chaura, Uttar Pradesh.
-A police station was set ablaze, killing 22 officers.
-Gandhi, horrified by the violence, suspended the movement immediately.
-He argued that non-violence was sacrosanct \u2013 any compromise would corrupt the struggle.
-While many supporters were dismayed, Gandhi fasted to atone and redirected efforts towards social reform like eradicating untouchability."
+            "narration": "In February 1922, violence erupts in Chauri Chaura when protesters clash with police, leading to deaths.
+Devastated by this breach of non-violence, Gandhi makes the controversial decision to suspend the movement.
+This scene dramatizes the tragedy, Gandhi's moral dilemma, and the fractured public reaction \u2013 from disillusionment to renewed determination among freedom fighters."
         },
         {
             "scene_number": 5,
-            "title": "Legacy of Defiance",
+            "title": "Enduring Legacy",
-            "narration": "Though suspended, the movement reshaped India's freedom struggle.
-It demonstrated the power of mass non-violent resistance, bringing millions into politics for the first time.
-British prestige and economy suffered as Indians reclaimed agency.
-It proved Gandhi's methods could challenge an empire, inspiring future campaigns.
-Most importantly, it forged a unified national identity, transforming the demand for reform into an unstoppable cry for complete independence."
+            "narration": "Though suspended, the movement transformed India's freedom struggle.
+It demonstrated the power of mass mobilization and made independence an attainable goal.
+Colonial revenues plummeted while national pride soared.
+We see how it paved the way for future movements, inspired global civil rights leaders, and proved that non-violent resistance could shake an empire.
+Final shots show the tricolor flag rising as Gandhi's spinning wheel keeps turning."
         }
     ]
 }\n```\n